-For most medical services, except for emergency services provided by nonparticipating providers, the Eligible Charge is the lower of either the provider's actual charge or the amount we establish as the maximum allowable fee.
-HMSA's payment and your copayment are based on the eligible charge.
+For most medical services, except for emergency and air ambulance services provided by nonparticipating providers, and certain services provided by nonparticipating providers in participating facilities, the Eligible Charge is the lower of either the provider's actual charge or the amount we establish as the maximum allowable fee.
+HMSA's payment, and your copayment, are based on the eligible charge.
 Exceptions: For services from participating facilities, HMSA's payment is based on the maximum allowable fee and your copayment is based on the lower of the actual charge or the maximum allowable fee.
 Some services may be rendered by providers who accept monthly payments from HMSA to manage the care of a certain population of their patients.